romerogroup/pyBiblio/docs/_sources/bibliometrics.rst.txt

 Number of citations per year
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The number of citations per year can easily be obtained with the following line of code:
+The function cit_by is handy to quickly compute the number of citations depending on the values of a certain column.
+A good example of this function is to calulate the number of citations per year with the following line of code:

 .. code-block:: python